nimishwadekar/Basic-Electron-Simulation/README.md

+# Basic Electron Simulation

-A simulation of electrons travelling through a section of a semiconductor.
+A simulation of electrons travelling through a section of a conductor.